Use Case Development in Agri-Food Data Spaces

 - The use case is integrated into the data space (if one already exists).

-- Compliance with agreements and requirements is ensured before launch.
+- Compliance with agreements and requirements is ensured before deployment.

 The use case is operational and generates real value:

-- It may scale to other stakeholders or similar cases.
+- It can scale to other actors or similar cases.

-- The data space grows in a federated and sustainable way.
+- The data space grows in a federated and sustainable manner.

 - A continuous improvement model is activated.

-Once the key phases of use case development in a data space are understood, it is essential to rely on methodological tools that help evaluate its feasibility and design it properly.
-For this purpose, the Oficina del Dato has published two complementary guides [2]:
+Once the key phases of use case development within a data space are understood, it is essential to have methodological tools that help to evaluate its feasibility and design it appropriately.
+To this end, the Data Office has published two complementary guides that facilitate this process [2]:

-- One to assess the feasibility of a use case.
+- One for evaluating the feasibility of a use case.

-This guide enables the generation, description, and evaluation of use case ideas involving data sharing.
-It proposes a methodology with five key steps, whose final goal is to decide whether the scenario is feasible:
+This guide allows for generating, describing, and evaluating use case ideas that involve data sharing.
+It proposes a methodology in five key steps, whose ultimate goal is to make a decision on the feasibility of the proposed scenario:

-- Use case generation: identifying a specific need that could be addressed through data sharing.
+- Use case generation: identify a specific need that can be resolved through data exchange.

-- Scope definition: outlining goals, involved stakeholders, and expected benefits.
+- Scope definition: delimit the objectives, involved actors, and expected benefits.

-- Potential evaluation: analyzing the added value in social, economic, or environmental terms.
+- Potential evaluation: analyze the added value that the case can provide in social, economic, or environmental terms.

-- Final feasibility decision: deciding whether to move forward with the design and implementation.
+- Final feasibility decision: based on the previous steps, determine if it makes sense to proceed with its design and implementation.

 Fig. 2.
-Use case feasibility assessment. (source: [2])
+Use case feasibility evaluation. (source: [2])

-📄 The guide includes a spreadsheet template with key questions to systematically complete each step.
-Download feasibility assessment template.
+📄 The guide includes a spreadsheet template with key questions that help to complete each stage systematically.

-If the use case is deemed feasible, the next stage is its detailed design, focusing on scalability and future reuse.
+If the use case proves viable, the next stage involves its detailed design, focusing on its scalability and future reusability.

-The guide approaches design through the following actions:
+The guide addresses design through the following actions:

-- Identify the functionalities needed to share and exploit data.
+- Identify the necessary functionalities for sharing and exploiting data.

 - Establish the technological, organizational, and legal enablers.